MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/houdini-point-cloud.md

     ![Update button](media/houdini-3-update-button.PNG "Update button")

-    >[!NOTE]
-    > SideFX Labs is packaged with Houdini so you don't need an internet connection to install it.
-If you're connected to the internet, you can update the release later.
-If you want to install the latest build of SideFX Labs, clear the **Production Builds Only** option.

    If the installation is successful, you'll see more tools on the toolbar, and can continue with this tutorial.

 ### Set up AliceVision for photogrammetry

-[AliceVision](https://alicevision.org/) is a photogrammetric computer vision framework developed by Mikros Image that provides 3D reconstruction and camera-tracking algorithms.
+[AliceVision](https://alicevision.org/) is a [photogrammetric](https://aka.ms/PhotogrammetryDef) computer vision framework developed by Mikros Image that provides 3D reconstruction and camera-tracking algorithms.
 Learn more [about AliceVision](https://alicevision.org/#about) and the [AliceVision plug-in](https://www.sidefx.com/tutorials/alicevision-plugin/).

 To install and setup up the AliceVision plug-in for Houdini, [see the SideFX tutorial](https://www.sidefx.com/tutorials/alicevision-plugin/).